MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 <!-- ====================================================================== -->
 ## Step 1 - Download a preview channel of Microsoft Edge

-1. Take a quick look at the NuGet page for the [WinUI 2 package](https://www.nuget.org/packages/Microsoft.UI.Xaml/2.8.0-prerelease.210927001), but you don't need to install it yet.<!--confirm-->  This package has a dependency on a prerelease WebView2 package.
+1. Take a quick look at the NuGet page for the [WinUI 2 package](https://www.nuget.org/packages/Microsoft.UI.Xaml/2.8.0-prerelease.210927001), but you don't need to install it yet.<!--confirm-->  This package has a dependency on a _prerelease_ WebView2 SDK NuGet package.

    For full API compatibility of the NuGet package and WebView2 Runtime, use a preview browser channel as your runtime, such as the Beta, Dev, or Canary channel of Microsoft Edge, as follows.